 The State of Qatar is a small peninsular country jutting into the Persian gulf on all three sides, having its lone land border with Saudi Arabia.
-It has the third largest natural gas and oil reserves in the world and the highest per capita income in the world.
+It has the third-largest natural gas and oil reserves in the world and the highest per capita income in the world.

 My account of the country through ‘Living in Qatar‘ will be based on my experiences and personal opinions.
 I have tried to make it useful for both the people who are planning to settle in Qatar as well as for the people already here.

 Climate in Qatar

 The Climate here is akin to that in North India sans the monsoon and rains.
-I could find a great similarity to the climatic conditions seen in the east Indian state of Orissa as I had been there for some time.
+I could find great similarity to the climatic conditions seen in the east Indian state of Orissa as I had been there for some time.

-Summers get pretty hot as temperatures soar to 48°C/50°C and people normally avoid going outside from 10 am to 3pm.
-Inside the house or workplace you do not feel the heat as Air conditioners are provided in every room.
+Summers get pretty hot as temperatures soar to 48°C/50°C and people normally avoid going outside from 10 am to 3 pm.
+Inside the house or workplace, you do not feel the heat as Air conditioners are provided in every room.

-The cost of electricity also is a lot more cheaper than many parts of the world.
+The cost of electricity also is a lot cheaper than in many parts of the world.
 July & August are the peak summer months and the schools are normally closed for summer vacation.
 Most people visit their home countries during this period.

 Winters vie with the hill stations, and Qatar is a beauty in itself.
 Though the temperatures go down as low as 9°C it is very pleasant outside.
 All the public parks have colorful flower gardens, and so are the roundabouts and roadside parks.
 Everything is meticulously planned and laid in an orderly manner.

 Roughly the period from October to March is winter here, with December and January being peak winter.
 Qatar celebrates the Spring festival during the last week of January.
 Lots of activities and events are conducted in Souqs.

 Rainfall is very scanty, but when it does come it creates havoc.
 Most houses built here are without sunshades and so when the rain comes, it comes straight into your living room through the doors.